theSage21/pseudo-dns/README.md

 pseudo-dns
 ==========

+A django project to provide Pseudo DNS like services.

 A pseudo DNS service for things like setting up a way to bind a Name to an IP address which changes a lot.
 Used by me to quickly set up a name service for various machines I have to work on.